Edit Page

 @HttpTrigger(name = "req", methods = {

-HttpMethod.GET }, authLevel = AuthorizationLevel.ANONYMOUS) HttpRequestMessage<Optional<String>> request,
+HttpMethod.GET }, authLevel = AuthorizationLevel.FUNCTION) HttpRequestMessage<Optional<String>> request,

 final ExecutionContext context) {